jianshu93/fastcover/README.md

 By default, `fastcover` uses all logical CPU cores through Rayon.
 Use `--threads` only when you want to cap the worker count.

+Coverage-curve effort is raw sampled bases by default.
+To reproduce the original Nonpareil-style log-effort adjustment, pass `--c-adjust` or `--c-adjust=0.27`; custom exponents must be strictly between `0` and `1`.

 For multiple samples, use `--list` instead of `--input`.
 Each non-comment line is `path` followed by an optional sample label:

 ```text